alicemunsal/dohex/DoHex.md

 #### Component Communication

 We can develop each component using independent Hexagonal Architecture.
 Each component is encapsulated in its own package and has its own ports, adapters and all the implementation details inside.
+A component can only be communicated through its own ports.

 Components can only talk to each other through their ports.